telerik/blazor-docs/components/grid/templates/filter.md

 The example below shows a custom filter that:

 * Implements a multi checkbox filter that lets the user choose several values from the data source.
+    * Shows how you can handle `null` filters now that the user cannot choose a filter operator on their own.
 * Shows how you can store a reference to the context or use it inline in the template.
 * Showcases building multiple filter descriptors for each value the user chooses.